dsohk/rancher-devsecops-workshop/docs/Rancher Fleet - Rancher CD.md

 ![Rancher UI](./images/pg2.png)

-In your linux terminal, ssh into the vm - cluster1.
+On your linux terminal, execute the below script to access your cluster1 terminal

-Run the script `./ssh-mylab-cluster1.sh` and paste the command you copied into the prompt from this script.

 Copy the script below to ssh into the cluster1
 ```
 ./ssh-mylab-cluster1.sh
 ```
-Copy the command from Rancher UI & execute it on the terminal of Cluster1.
+Copy & paste the command from Rancher UI on the terminal of Cluster1.

 ![Rancher UI](./images/pg3.png)

+On Rancher UI, you will see cluster 1 coming in few mins.

+### 2. Provision all-in-one RKE cluster on VM (cluster2)

+Repeat all step from step1.
+Make sure you name the cluster as `Cluster2`